ACLAPROTECH ACADEMY AND COMPASSION CLINIC

-An education and community development initiative of Help One Now, Aclaprotech serves as a primary school and professional studies program for the Delmas community of Port-Au-Prince.
+An education, healthcare, and community development initiative of Help One Now, ACLAPROTECH serves as a primary school and professional studies program for the Delmas community of Port-Au-Prince.

 In 2010, a devastating earthquake hit the country of Haiti, leaving nearly 300,000 dead and 1.5 million displaced.
 It is estimated that after the earthquake, the number of orphans in the country rose to over 500,000.
-While these statistics are daunting and hard to verify, there’s no question that the after effects of the quake have continued to ripple through the country.
+While these statistics are daunting and hard to verify, there’s no question that the after-effects of the quake have continued to ripple through the country.
 This school lies directly beside the former site of Haiti’s largest “tent city,” assembled on the grounds of Haiti’s only golf course.
 Somewhere between60,000 – 100,000 people were forced to make this cluster of tents made from tarps and pieces of tin their home.
 Most of the people have since been relocated into more permanent housing, but the need for jobs and education is greater than ever.

-ACLAPROTECH – The ACademy for CLAssical, PROfessional, and TECHnical Studies – was founded and is managed by Pastor Jean St. Cyr, and his son Junior.
+ACLAPROTECH – The Academy for CLAssical, PROfessional, and TECHnical Studies – was founded and is managed by Pastor Jean St. Cyr, and his son Junior.
 The school began on a small scale many years before the earthquake, but the need for affordable education became even greater as many fled to the tent city for refuge.
 Pastor St. Cyr started a church in the middle of the tent city, and held services every night of the week for 7 months, and two nights a week for the past 5 years!
 He also continued the school in its original building, but the structure was badly damaged from the earthquake and was a potential danger in the long term.